Skip to main content

 Features of Our Quilting Include:

-Thread_colorsContrasting Thread Color
+Contrasting Thread Color

-We typically use a contrasting thread on a solid material so the quilting can be seen.
 For example, we might choose to use a light blue thread on a navy backing.
 This light-colored thread would show up great on the navy.

 Each Block is Quilted With a Different Design

+Every block in our quilts is quilted with a different pattern.
+Some blocks may receive a pattern such as loops, sunbursts, or meanderings.
 While on other blocks, we might trace a design or word on the T-shirt block.
-For example, if Mickey Mouse is on the front, we would trace him and then on the back of the quilt you would see Mickey.
+In the example here, there is a seahorse on the front of the quilt.
+We traced him and then on the back of the quilt you see his outline.
 Very cool!

-Q & A About the Quilting Designs on the Back of Our T-shirt Quilts.
+Q & A About the Quilting Designs on the Back of Our T-shirt Quilts

-A: We can do an overall design if you would like.
 But understand that this is not what we excel at.
 T-shirt quilt companies who do overall quilting designs either use a computer guided long arm quilting machine or follow a printed template by hand with a laser pointer.
 Since we do art quilting on our quilts, we have very little experience with overall designs.
 We can do loops or stippling.

 Part of what makes a Too Cool T-shirt quilt so cool is the quilting.
 With an overall pattern, we feel that a quilt becomes more unimaginative and pedestrian.